Fredrik Ask

-Fredrik Ask (born 5 September 1990) is a former Norwegian tennis player.
+Fredrik Ask (born 5 September 1990) is a Norwegian former tennis player and padel player.

 Ask played college tennis at the University of Arizona.

 Ask has a career high ATP singles ranking of 1251 achieved on 18 October 2010 and his career high ATP doubles ranking of 800 was achieved on 23 October 2017.

 Ask represented Norway at the Davis Cup where he has a W/L record of 1–3.